paul-nechifor/lfs8-docker/readme.md

 ## TODO

-- use docker commit instead of a Dockerfile so I can have access to privileged
+- Use docker commit instead of a Dockerfile so I can have access to privileged.
+- Make sure you never write to the docker fs, but locally instead (for speed).

 ## Usage